-56. Chair may Speak
+56. Chair may speak

-- The Chair may address a Council Meeting upon any matter under discussion, including speaking in favour of or opposing a motion. - Where the Chair wishes to move a motion or amendment, they must vacate the Chair for the duration of the item being considered. - 56.3 Where the Chair chooses to vacate the Chair for a particular item, the Deputy Mayor will assume the Chair. - Where the Deputy Mayor is not present, or declines to take the Chair, an Acting Chair appointed by Council resolution will perform the role of the Chair until the matter has been voted on.
+- The Chair may address a Council Meeting upon any matter under discussion, including speaking in favour of or opposing a motion. - Where the Chair wishes to move a motion or amendment, they must vacate the Chair for the duration of the item being considered.

+- 56.3 Where the Chair chooses to vacate the Chair for a particular item, the Deputy Mayor will assume the Chair. - Where the Deputy Mayor is not in attendance, or declines to take the Chair, an Acting Chair appointed in accordance with Rule 25 will perform the role of the Chair until the matter has been voted on.

-57. Right of Reply
+57. Right of reply

-- Once the debate on a motion has concluded, the mover of a motion has a right of reply to matters raised during debate. - In exercising the right of reply, the mover of a motion must not introduce new information into their response. - After the right of reply has been taken, the Motion must immediately be put to the vote without any further discussion or debate. - 57.4 This right of reply does not extend to any motion which was not opposed, or where a motion was opposed, it does not extend the seconder of that motion, or the mover or seconder of an amendment to that motion.
+- Once the debate on a motion has concluded, the mover of a motion has a right of reply to matters raised during debate. - In exercising the right of reply, the mover of a motion must not introduce new information into their response. - 57.3 After any right of reply has been exercised, the Motion must immediately be put to the vote without any further discussion or debate. - 57.4 This right of reply does not extend to any motion which was not opposed, or where a motion was opposed, it does not extend to the seconder of that motion.
+Nor does it extend to the mover or seconder of an amendment to that motion.